djosephsen/gryphie/README.md

 #### Talk to lots of different metrics back-ends at the same time
-Gryphie makes it pretty easy to expose different back-end metrics systems to your users without forcing you to implement a binding for each.
-If you're sick of trying to track multiple language bindings for different metrics-backends in your codebase, then you'll probably appreciate Gryphie.
+Gryphie makes it pretty easy to expose different back-end metrics systems to your users while saving you the headache of implementing a binding for each.
+If you're sick of trying to track multiple bindings for different metrics-backends in your codebase, then you'll probably appreciate Gryphie.
 With Gryphie, your thing can emit metrics to any combination of these systems simultaneously.
 You can measure something, and then easily send your measurement to two different Graphite systems, an Influx box and Librato.
 At the moment Gryphie only works with python things, but I'm working on making Gryphie work with Go and Ruby things too.

 #### Gryphie is pretty easy to wrap your head around